stakahama/sie-env400/README.md

 # Analysis of Swiss National Air Pollution Monitoring Network (NABEL) Measurements

-This module is an exercise for analyzing NABEL air quality monitoring network data assigned in the Air Pollution and Climate Change (ENV-400) Masters class at EPFL.
+This module contains exercises for analyzing NABEL air quality monitoring network data (Switzerland) in the Air Pollution and Climate Change (ENV-400) Masters class at EPFL.
 Students are assumed to have a little programming background, mostly in MATLAB/GNU Octave.

 <center>
 <figure>